DamienOReilly/PrepayCredit/README.md

 This application needs your My3 username/password.
 You can register at https://my3account.three.ie/Sign_up

-# Build with Maven
+# Build with Gradle

-## Build APK and WAR
+## Build APK

 1. Have Android SDK "tools", "platform-tools", and "build-tools" directories in your PATH (http://developer.android.com/sdk/index.html)
 2. Export ANDROID_HOME pointing to your Android SDK
-3. Install Android core libraries (4.4.2_r3) and support libraries (support v4, appcompat v7).
-I used https://github.com/mosabua/maven-android-sdk-deployer for this.
+3. Install Android support libraries (support v4, appcompat v7) using the Android SDK Manager.
-4. Install maven and from root project directory:
-5. Execute 'mvn clean'
-6. Execute 'mvn compile'
-7. Execute 'mvn package'
+4. Go to the PrepayCreditAndroid folder from command line and execute: ``./gradlew assemble``

 # Contribute